dalibo/pitrery/INSTALL.md

 configuration file can be used to reduce the size of the command line defined in the configuration file of PostgreSQL.

-The management of base backups is divided in four parts, each one using a standalone script to perform an action: `backup`, `restore`, `purge` and `list`.
+The management of base backups is divided in four main parts, each one using a standalone script to perform an action: `backup`, `restore`, `purge` and `list`.
 These action can then be called by `pitrery`, a wrapper around those scripts that uses a configuration file to define